jonasclick/jonasclick/README.md

-Hi there!
-I'm fascinated by iOS App development (Swift UI) and currently working on [my app "Pilot Practice Barometer"](https://github.com/jonasclick/Trainingsbarometer) in my freetime.
+I'm fascinated by mobile app development for the iOS plattform (Swift UI) and currently working on [my iPhone app "Pilot Practice Barometer"](https://github.com/jonasclick/Trainingsbarometer) in my freetime.

 <!---